When we purchased this house 2 years ago, it was in dated disrepair, and we still have quite a bit to go, but, oh, the progress we’ve made so far!

-Our budget was running low, so we needed to be frugal when it came time to furnish our Den.
-With our boys still being a bit on the rough side, we went with Ikea's Ektorp sofa and loveseat.
+We needed to be frugal when it came time to furnish our Den.
+With our boys still being a bit on the rough side, we went with Ikea’s Ektorp sofa and loveseat.

 We purchased the Ektorp sofas with the white slip covers, but also purchased an extra set of the Nordvalla gray to switch out with the change of seasons.

 The rug is Ikea as well.
 It’s called Gaser in dark gray.
 I honestly wanted a low pile type of burlap rug, but we are a family of compromise and this was my husband’s request.
 There are days that I wish we had something lighter and then there are the days that I love the gushiness of the rug under my feet.

 We’ve had the sofas for about a year and a half and they have held up unbelievably well!
 Especially with Rowdy and Raucous boys!
 Here’s how I keep them white!

 The fireplace is still a work in progress.
 I have started the project by painting the brick with a self mixed gray.